cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 So a natural question comes up: what do we do if we want that runtime flexibility without giving up the power of value semantics?

-And, as you might have already guessed, there’s actually a couple of modern, elegant solutions for exactly that, and today we'll talk about one of them: `std::variant`!
+Well, as you might have already guessed, there’s actually a couple of modern, elegant solutions for exactly that, and today we'll talk about one of them: `std::variant`!

 <!-- Intro -->